CLEARSY/FORMAL-DATA-VALIDATION-CHALLENGE-2025/README.md

 The data will be produced in .xml and .xlsx formats for wide accessibility.
 A support will be provided during this period to address any questions and resolve issues.
 Questions and answers will be shared with all participants to ensure a common understanding.
-Presentation slides need to be sent 2 weeks before the conference to ensure a presentation slot during the dedicated session.

 ## When?
 During the conference a dedicated 1h30 session will be organized: 10' for Matthias to present the subject, equal time for the participants to expose their models and results.